Serious harms of the COVID-19 vaccines: a systematic review

 By Peter C. Gøtzsche and Maryanne Demasi

-The full review here.
+We have published the full review here.

 Abstract